valerio1805/ProgettoProgrammazione2k20/README.md

 ## How the program exploits the capabilities of Java language and Object Oriented Programming
 The program implements different aspects of OOP:
 * the dataservice is defined as an interface and the implementation class dataserviceimpl provides all the functions;
 * the filtering is also made with an interface.
-There are as many implementation as the different possibilities given by operator and filter ("Height" and "$lt", "Height" and "$lte", "Width" and "$lt",..).
+There are as many implementation as the different possibilities given by operator and filter ("height" and "$lt", "height" and "$lte",..., "width" and "$lt",...).
 So each implementation has only his function of filtering;
 * the inheritance that is used in the class Stats (child) and the class StatsCreation (parent);

 About Java language the program implements some of his feature structures: